Performance reviews aren’t just hard for employees. Managers struggle too.

 Long-term career goals may involve assuming leadership positions, becoming subject matter experts, or contributing to strategic initiatives.

 By creating personalized development plans, providing mentorship, or offering growth opportunities within the organization, managers can facilitate employees’ career progression while ensuring their continued contribution to the organization’s success.
 This alignment ensures a win-win scenario for both the employee and the organization.
+Here is a detailed article on how to develop individual development with free templates for your organization.

 13. Are there any training or development opportunities that you are interested in pursuing?